Save up to 20% with discount code ACSM23. Exclusions apply

 New Codes in 2023 highlights new diagnosis (ICD-10) and procedure (CPT) codes for use in 2023.
 After completing this course, participants will be able to demonstrate:

 - How to document for and select new diagnosis and procedure codes relevant for obstetric-gynecologic practice

 - How new diagnosis and procedure codes are developed

 - How to submit a proposal for new codes to the Committee on Health Economics & Coding

 Courses has been approved by the American College of Obstetricians and Gynecologists accreditation, and the following applies to each course:

 The American College of Obstetricians and Gynecologists is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 AMA PRA Category 1 Credit(s)™

-The American College of Obstetricians and Gynecologists designates this enduring material for a maximum of 25 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The American College of Obstetricians and Gynecologists designates this enduring material for a maximum of 1 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 College Cognate Credit(s)